Opinion: Women's health is taking centre stage — but we're not yet ready to take a bow

 This is consequential: Alberta is home to 2.1 million women and girls.
 That means more than 49 per cent of the province’s population is relying on a health-care system rife with inequities.

 Thank goodness we have physicians who are demonstrating commitment and practice to change the narrative, a women’s hospital that pushes for excellence in specialized clinical care and a research institute that is working alongside it to advance knowledge.

-And as of International Women’s Day, we can look to the Alberta Women’s Health Foundation — a new health-care charity launched by the Royal Alexandra Hospital Foundation in Edmonton — to increase fundraising and support in women’s health research.
+And as of International Women’s Day, we can look to the Alberta Women’s Health Foundation — a new health-care fundraising brand launched by the Royal Alexandra Hospital Foundation in Edmonton — to increase fundraising and support in women’s health research.
 This organization advocated for and helped build the Lois Hole Hospital for Women, and through strong donor support distributed more than $30 million to advance women’s health since 2008, as well as an additional $25 million to support research projects during that same time.

 There are compelling reasons for the launch of the Alberta Women’s Health Foundation’s — a province-wide entity placing a new lens of clarity on the Alberta experience.
 If clinical care in doctors’ offices and at bedsides in hospitals can be considered the engine of health care, the track guiding it forward is research.

 And while research in women’s health is underfunded, so too are women researchers themselves.

 An independent research cohort retrospectively reviewed 55,700 grant and 4,087 personnel award applications submitted to the Canadian Institutes of Health Research over 15 years.
 It found that compared with men, women were significantly less likely to be awarded grants and New Investigator personnel awards.
 Additionally, they identified male scientists had more success in specific research content areas including cancer; circulatory and respiratory health; health services and policy research; and musculoskeletal health and arthritis.